 After graduation he moved to the economics of the global commodities industry during which time he also obtained a Masters in Administrative Science from the City University of London, England.
 Perceiving the comfortable rewards that professional life in business would bring, he opted for a more uncertain path, leaving that career to range the world in pursuit of adventure and learning.
 During the 1970s he travelled widely in North America, Europe, and Africa, including extended stays on the island of Crete where he studied the fascinating Bronze Age civilization of the Minoans, occasionaly as a “site grunt”, and on remote beaches in Kenya exploring tropical reef systems and provisioning the camp table as a free-diving spearfisherman.

 Returning to Canada, and after a stint as a deckhand on a purse seiner, he switched careers again, driving cab in Vancouver while pursuing music, travel and other interests.
 It was during this time that his songwriting began to flourish.
-But his interest in BC history, experience in resource management issues and concerns about the racist history of Canada’s justice system eventually led to another big career change, this time as an historical consultant to First Nations and the Federal Government in the area of aboriginal land claims and residential school issues, a field he has worked in for more than two decades.
+But his interest in BC history, experience in resource management issues, strength in quantitative methods and concerns about the racist history of Canada’s justice system eventually led to another big career change, this time as an historical consultant to First Nations and the Federal Government in the area of aboriginal land claims and residential school issues, a field he has worked in for more than two decades.

 He now resides in Vancouver with his partner, the business consultant (and wonderful dancer) Beth Walters.
 Together they enjoy contra dance, English country dance and Argentine tango, and the wonderful overlapping communities those dance traditions share with the Vancouver and international folk music scenes.
 Ocean kayaking, especially on the outside west coast of Canada, and tropical scuba diving are also high on the list of shared passions.